elliotclowes/learnt.me/Articles Read/2024-05/Article — The 7-38-55 rule- Debunking the golden ratio of conversation - Big Think.md

 It’s nice to think that science and psychology can offer us precise formulas for solving life’s complex problems, but the truth is that such rules are false comforts.
 It takes hard work to master a skill, form a habit, and be happy in life.
 Similarly, it takes curiosity, empathy, perceptivity, and emotional intelligence to converse with others and create meaningful connections.

-There’s no easy number to manage that, but maybe there’s also comfort to be found in knowing that you aren’t beholden to some prescribed formula.
-You can make your conversations your own.